-Please be advised that admission to this event will require proof of vaccination or a negative test in accordance with our current COVID-19 policies, which are available at www.artesianon13th.ca/pages/covid-safety and are subject to change.
+Please be advised that admission to this event will require proof of vaccination in accordance with our current COVID-19 policies, which are available at www.artesianon13th.ca/pages/covid-safety and are subject to change.

 Snake River presents an original live score for The Phantom Carriage

 Date: Wednesday, December 29th and Thursday, December 30th, 2021

 Doors: 7:00 PM

 The Artesian is wheelchair accessible, all-ages, and a proud supporter of positive spaces initiatives with a zero-tolerance policy towards hate, harassment, and/or discrimination.
 We reserve the right to remove any patron creating an unsafe environment.
 The accessible entrance is available via a lift, Please ask staff for help if necessary.

 This event made possible through the support of SK Arts